Why use these injections in the bladder?

-A flexible or rigid cystoscope is introduced through the urinary canal.
-Your bladder is inspected and then injected with a thin needle 10 to 20 times to inject the appropriate total dose of Botox into the wall thickness.
+A flexible cystoscope is introduced through the urinary canal.
+The bladder is inspected and then injected with a thin needle, 10 to 20 times (to inject the appropriate total dose of botulina) into the bladder wall.
 The intervention itself lasts less than 5 minutes.
-You can follow it on the control screen if you wish.
-The initial recommended dilution is 100 units diluted in 10 ml of 0.9% saline.

 How does this treatment work?